RiskThinking/work-samples/UI-UX-Developer.md

     - What regions are at the most risk?
     - What risk factors impact a particular category the most?
     - Any others that you can think of...
+- You are more than welcome to keep your solutions public as a part of your professional portfolio.

 ## Submission

-- Host your solution code in a open source repository (e.g. GitHub).
+1. Host your solution code in a open source repository (e.g. GitHub).
-- Deploy your solutions through a suitable service (see below for recommended services).
+2. Deploy your solutions through a suitable service (see below for recommended services, especially [Glitch](https://glitch.com/)).
-- Reply to the original work sample email with your solution source and deployment links.
+3. Reply to the original work sample email with your solution source and deployment links.

-Some recommended services are:
+Some recommended services for your deployments are:

 - [Glitch](https://glitch.com/)
 - [GitHub Pages](https://pages.github.com/)